minhduc290613/AIO-APPS/README.md

-hi, this is app for android TV box
+HI, This is app for android TV box

-rom mods for vnpt smartbox 2 on repo
+Rom Mod for vnpt smartbox 2 on repo